-Open access allows research to be freely available to all-including those from developing countries whose academic institutions may not be able to afford costly publications-in the interests of accelerating scientific progress, and ultimately resulting in public good.
+Open access allows research to be freely available to all including those from developing countries whose academic institutions may not be able to afford costly publications-in the interests of accelerating scientific progress and ultimately resulting in the public good.
 Open access not only ensures the widest dissemination of research possible, but also the greatest impact, by allowing others to cite, re-purpose, and build upon existing published research.

 Our authors retain copyright to their work and allow others to copy, distribute, transmit, and adapt their work, provided proper attribution is given.
 Authors may also publish the final paper on any repository or website with a complete citation for the paper.

 Appropriate access to scientific content on which to build new research is of crucial importance for the research community.
 Researchers’ access remains linked to their affiliations with universities or other institutions (e.g. research funding organizations, libraries, governments).
 Therefore, access to this online scientific content relies not just on having Internet access, but on the journal subscriptions that only large institutions and their libraries can afford, whereby individuals, societies, or most frequently, institutions, subscribe to a publication or series of publications.
 As subscription fees have been increasing over time, and libraries’ budgets are increasingly under pressure, institutions can no longer afford access to every publication they need to acquire for their faculties and students, this leads to limited access to scientific journals for individual researchers.
 Limited access to scientific journals and the resulting limitation of the dissemination and circulation of knowledge restricts understanding of the latest research results, narrows the scope of obtained knowledge, stifles new scientific discoveries, and hinders progress in research and innovation.
 Limited access restricts both the visibility of scientific research results and their wider use.